Trump, Sessions & Mueller: All Of The President's Men

-Repeating the aggressive approach that he took during last year's campaign, Donald Trump has stepped up his tyrannical assault on Jeffery Sessions, the beleaguered US Attorney General.
-Once a trusted campaign aide, the Alabama senator was the first senior Republican lawmaker to publicly endorse the property tycoon despite the fact that Trump was widely ridiculed by both sides of the political aisle both at home and abroad.
+Repeating the aggressive approach that he took during last year’s campaign, Donald Trump has stepped up his tyrannical assault on Jeffery Sessions, the beleaguered US Attorney General.
+Once a trusted campaign aide, the Alabama senator was the first senior Republican lawmaker to publicly endorse the property tycoon.
+At the time, Trump was widely ridiculed by all sides of the political aisle, both at home and abroad.

-However, ever since Sessions recused himself from the investigation into the Kremlin’s role in subverting last year’s election, the AG has only fallen further from grace.
+However, ever since Sessions recused himself from the investigation into the Kremlin’s role in subverting last year’s election, the AG has only fallen far from grace.
 And, as is typical of the president’s mercurial sense of loyalty, Sessions now finds himself cast out in the cold amidst the searing winds of Trumpian indifference.

 “We all know Trump has little self-control of his emotions.
 And loyalty is a one-way street,” says Larry Sabato of the University of Virginia: “He is extremely angry about the Russia probe, and he’s concluded that Sessions could have protected the president and didn’t.”

-But, once again, Trump’s anger proves to be irrational: Sessions was forced to step down from the enquiry after it emerged that he did in fact meet the Russian ambassador during last year’s campaign.
+But, once again, Trump’s anger proves to be completely unfounded: Sessions was forced to step down from the enquiry after it emerged that he did in fact meet the Russian ambassador during last year’s campaign.
 At his confirmation hearing, he lied and said that he had no such contact.
 Thus on ethical and constitutional grounds, the attorney-general had no choice but to recuse himself.

 But, as Trump demands loyalty without prejudice, the recusal marked a deep personal betrayal.
 And, more importantly, it removed his control over an escalating scandal which has steadily engulfed his six month old administration.

-However, by leaving a power vacuum at the top, especially after Trump himself fired the head of the FBI James Comey for his continued pursuit of the Russia enquiry, the deputy attorney-general Rod Rosenstein had no option but to fill it.
-And, owing to the enormous uproar that Comey’s sacking created amongst Democrats, Rosenstein appointed Robert Mueller, a widely respected old Washington fixture as special counsel.
+However, by leaving a power vacuum at the top, especially after Trump himself fired the head of the FBI James Comey for his relentless pursuit of the Russia enquiry, the deputy attorney-general Rod Rosenstein had no option but to fill it.
+And, owing to the enormous uproar that Comey’s sacking created amongst Democrats, Rosenstein appointed Robert Mueller, a widely respected old Washington fixture, as special counsel.

-And, whilst Trump may be directing his fury towards Sessions, he has no one to blame for this current debacle but himself.
+And, whilst Trump may be directing his fury towards Sessions, he has no one to blame for this current imbroglio but himself.
 He alone is responsible for the appointment of the formidable Mueller who is not only a former FBI Director, but a personal friend of Comey.

 And, to add insult to injury, Mueller now plans to expand his investigation into the president’s personal tax returns, and the Trump Organisation’s financial dealings with Russia.
 It is important to remember that the president refused to disclose said tax returns during last year’s election, despite it being the norm for all presidential candidates.